dgl/prometheus/docs/configuration/unit_testing_rules.md

 rule_files:
   [ - <file_name> ]

+# Interval to evaluate the rules loaded from rule_files at.
+# This usually should match your global evaluation_interval in the Prometheus
+configuration file.
+# Any interval given in the rule files themselves is ignored.
 [ evaluation_interval: <duration> | default = 1m ]

 # The order in which group names are listed below will be the order of evaluation of